Mercury (mythology): In popular culture

 Mercury features in the first published comic book story of Jack Kirby, Mercury in the 20th Century, published in Red Raven Comics 1, 1940.

 The United States' so-called Mercury dime, issued from 1916 to 1945, actually features a Winged Liberty and not the god Mercury, but despite wearing a Phrygian cap instead of a winged helm, the coin bears his name due to resemblance.

-Mercury is one of the playable gods in the third-person multiplayer online battle arena game Smite.
+The United States E-6B aircraft flown by the United States Navy is a communications platform named after the god.